linrunner/tlp-doc/faq/ppd.rst

 Does power-profiles-daemon save power over TLP?
 -----------------------------------------------
-power-profiles-daemon is a CPU throttle that mainly affects the CPU during application usage.
-It does not have any settings to reduce power consumption when the CPU is idle, unlike TLP.
+Simply put, power-profiles-daemon is a CPU throttle that is most effective when high or medium load applications are in use.
+Unlike TLP, it has no settings to reduce power consumption when the CPU is idle. such as when there is no user input.

 power-profiles-daemon only covers a subset of TLP's settings: